01Story

 The Russian state brutally expropriates Yukos

-For Yukos Executive Vice-President, Vasily Aleksanyan, these rulings came too late.
-He was diagnosed with lymphoma and AIDS shortly after his detention, but was repeatedly denied urgent medical attention even as his health deteriorated.
+More than 30 Yukos employees were interrogated or arrested.
+Yukos Executive Vice-President, Vasily Aleksanyan, was diagnosed with lymphoma and AIDS shortly after his detention, but was repeatedly denied urgent medical attention even as his health deteriorated.
 A man of honour, Aleksanyan refused to give false testimony against his Yukos colleagues.
 He remained in pre-trial detention for almost three years in conditions described as “monstrous” by Russia’s Human Rights Council.
 In 2008, the European Court of Human Rights ordered Russia to release him.
-Aleksanyan never recovered, and died shortly after his release.
+But Aleksanyan never recovered, and died shortly after his release.
+The European Court of Human Rights has condemned Russia on eight separate occasions for violating the basic rights of former Yukos executives.
+In 2014, the Court awarded former shareholders €1.9 billion in compensation.

 As it pursued its campaign of intimidation, the Russian state revealed its true goal: to destroy Yukos and steal its assets.
 In 2006, the state auctioned off Yukos’s core production facility, Yuganskneftegaz, in less than 10 minutes.
 The vast majority of Yukos’s assets were acquired well below their market value by Rosneft, the state-owned oil producer, and its affiliates.
 Yukos was forced into bankruptcy in 2006, and struck from the company register in 2007.